-How I went from an anxious, self-critical, eating-disordered isolate without a regular job, to someone who meets with people daily, runs retreats to share the profound practice of The Work of Byron Katie, and explores stressful stories about life with joy.
+How I went from an anxious, self-critical, eating-disordered isolate without a regular job, to someone who meets with people daily, runs retreats to share the profound practice of The Work of Byron Katie, and explores stressful stories about life with joy (most of the time).

 I haven't exactly experienced life as a smooth ride.
 Certainly not a bowl of cherries.
 (Although funny that a food reference comes in right from the start--since I was plagued by a terrible eating disorder for over a decade that almost destroyed my life).

 But most of us haven't had it all easy.

 My depression, sense of anxiety, frustration and fear grew clear with my departure to college.

 Leaving home, I began to read books about calming down, meditation, inner freedom.
 I rarely felt it.
 Off in a dorm, despite external success (the lead role in the campus theater for example), I began binge-eating and purging, running faster, longer and harder in my cross country training, and withdrawing from friends.

 I dropped out, exhausted and confused in spring of my Freshman year.
 The therapy began.

 My studies of the human condition grew more acute, and wondering "what life is for"?
 A huge life event causing immense grief was the death of my father from leukemia.
 How could he die when I was only in my twenties?
 Feeling terribly lost, I went to group therapy (little did I know how much that would help) then met a lovely man, and had two beautiful babies.
 I finally quit binge-eating after ten years of torture.
 I couldn't believe I felt stable or happy enough about life to have kids.

 Parenting brought out all my fears and perfectionism.
 I home-schooled, then gave up.
 My ability to say "no" clearly or wanting my kids to have a good life and not be screwed up like me made parenting tinged with fear.